oliveiraleo/mnc_NWDAF/README.md

 ## Installing the Virtual Environment

 To install the virtual test environment, please, refer to the file [VMs-setup.md](./VMs-setup.md)

+For more information regarding this second phase, please refer to [this section](./README.md#quick-comparison-between-kim-et-al-2022-and-our-work) and to the file linked above.

 <!-- TODO: Finish merging the info below